 Glass Tiles are made of tiles that interlock, and their surfaces are easy to clean as well as slip-resistant.
 The negatives of glass tiles are that they are not very durable to heavy impacts, so take care not to drop anything on them.

-The last factor is the porous nature of the material on hand.
+- Porous nature of the material.
 While wood and cork floor tiles are aesthetically pleasing, this is your bathroom, an area that will deal with heavy moisture and condensation, which means that over time, it can quickly develop rot and lead to structural mishaps along with carrying some unwanted odors.

 Bathroom Walls Cost: $300-$800